 The EPS also provides education and programs to protect citizens and their vehicles or vehicle contents from being the target of theft.
 For most of us, our vehicles are the second largest purchase we make and protecting them is critical.

-And if you unfortunately have to retrieve your vehicle from our impound lot, our Police Seized Vehicle Unit is responsible for the safe storage, release, and disposal of over 20,000 vehicles a year.
+And if you unfortunately have to retrieve your vehicle from our impound lot, our Police Seized Vehicle Section is responsible for the safe storage, release, and disposal of over 20,000 vehicles a year.
 They also partner to hold monthly vehicle auctions.

 For more detailed information on road safety in Alberta, head to the Alberta Transportation and Safe Roads websites.